TatyanaPolunina/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+In this project extended kalman filter is utilized to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Obtaining RMSE values are lower than the tolerance outlined in the project rubric.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).